tadscottsmith/docker-trunk-recorder-dashboard/README.md

    ulimit -n
    ```

    Note: The script uses file descriptors for network connections.
 The default limits are usually sufficient, but busy systems with many simultaneous events might need higher limits.
-You'll need to log out and back in for permanent changes to take effect.
+For system-wide changes, you'll need to log out and back in for them to take effect.

 2. Configure script behavior (optional):
    ```bash